Welcome to the Followers of Rupert

 Originally planned for Easter 2020, the event had to be re-arranged several times because of the Covid pandemic.

 A new date has been fixed and we are pleased to announce that the event will now take place on

 More details on this flyer: John Harrold Book-signing Information

-As we move on into 2021, we welcome our new members - and hope we will be able to get together at a Followers' Fun Day in August!
+As we move on through 2021, we welcome our new members - and hope we will be able to get together at a Followers' Fun Day in August!